davidssmith/ra/README.md

 The data is written and read as the binary representation of the hardware you are on.
 Right now **little endian is assumed**, but big endian support can be added if there is interest.

+### Memory Order

+The RA format is **column major**, so the first dimension will be the fastest varying one in memory.
+This decision was made because the majority of scientific languages are traditionally column major, and although C is technically row major it is actually agnostic in applications where multi-dimensional arrays are accessed through computed linear indices (e.g. CUDA).
+Of the supplied examples, all are column major except Python.
+In the case of Python, instead of reading the array into Python and reordering to non-optimal stride, we simply transpose the dimensions before writing and after reading.
+This means the array looks transposed in Python, but the same dimensions have the same strides in all languages.
+In other words, the last dimension of the array in Python will be the first one in Julia and Matlab.

 File Introspection
 ------------------
 To get a better handle on the format of an RA file, let's look inside one.
 If you are on a Unix system or have Cygwin installed on Windows, you can examine the contents of an RA file using command line tools.
 For this section, we will use the `test.ra` file provided in the `julia/` subdirectory.